Why so many expats are choosing to live and work in Dubai and the UAE. Will you join them?

 Large, urban areas such as Abu Dhabi and Dubai have thriving business economies and always require English-speaking new hires to drive forward their innovation and technology.
 Dubai in particular is becoming a global hub for business and is already certainly the Middle East’s prime location for commerce and enterprise.

-No matter your field or industry (it’s not all oil!), there’s likely to be an employment opportunity for you in the UAE – so chat to an international employment agency and consider your next step.
+No matter your field or industry (it’s not all oil!), there’s likely to be an employment opportunity for you in the UAE – so chat with an international employment agency and consider your next step.

 2. Earnings are tax-free in the UAE